AlvaRobert/KP.AdvancedCplusplus/index.md

     return c;
 }
 ```
 Binary operators are typically implemented as non-members, to embody the possibility to add a integer to the complex object.
-(If the +-operator is only implemented as member function, only complex+integer would compile, and not integer+complex)
+(If the +-operator is only implemented as member function, only complex+integer would compile,integer+complex would result in a compile error.)

 ### Conversion operator

-are used for converting the object to another class (even base types)
+The conversion operator is used for converting the object to another class (even base types).
 ```c++
 struct Fraction
 {